awfderry/awfderry.github.io/_pages/publications.md

 7. Lu, C., Park, S., Richner, T. J., **Derry, A.**, Brown, I., Hou, C., Rao, S., Kang, J., Moritz, C. T., Fink, Y., & Anikeeva, P. (2017).
 "Flexible and stretchable nanowire-coated fibers for optoelectronic probing of spinal cord circuits".
 Science Advances, 3(3). [link](https://doi.org/10.1126/sciadv.1600955)

+In addition to research papers, I have also contributed columns to the [Points of Significance](https://www.nature.com/collections/qghhqm/pointsofsignificance) series in Nature Methods, which aims to provide accessible explanations of statistical concepts.

+1.  [**Neural Networks Primer**](https://www.nature.com/articles/s41592-022-01747-1): An introduction to the power of artificial neural networks in deriving insights from complex biological data.

+2.  **Convolutional Neural Networks**: By exploiting the inherent spatial structure of data, we can learn robust patterns in a parameter-efficient manner.